-Visit this web page and explore several of the qualifications.
-The Performance Qualification Standard (PQS) is the workbook which lists the tasks that must be mastered proficiently for the Verifying Officer (VO) to sign them off as complete.
-Each PQS booklet contains an Introduction, a Records/Prerequisites page which lists the major task categories, and space for the VOs to sign their names and initials as trainers.
+http://wow.uscgaux.info/content.php?unit=P-DEPT&category=ms-pgs.
+Visit this webpage and explore several of the qualifications.
+The Performance Qualification Standard (PQS) is a workbook which lists the tasks that must be mastered proficiently for the Verifying Officer (VO) to sign off on them as complete.
+Each PQS booklet contains an Introduction, a Records/Prerequisites page which lists the major task categories, and spaces for the VOs to sign their names and initials as trainers.
 Each also includes several tasks that must be mastered and signed off prior to an Oral Board Exam, which is the final step in the qualification process.
-Once the PQS workbook and OJT have been satisfactorily completed, the VO will request an oral board which consists of at least three Examiners who hold that qualification.
-They may be Active Duty or Reserve and may even include Auxiliary members.
-Once the oral board has been passed successfully, the Captain of the Port (COTP) or a designee will sign the PQS workbook and issue a Letter of Designation (LOD) for that qualification, which will then be sent to DIRAUX with a cover letter to request entry into AUX DATA II.
-The LOD is the member's proof that the qualification has been earned and should be kept in a safe place in case it is ever needed to prove the accomplishment.
+Once the PQS workbook and OJT have been satisfactorily completed, the VO will request an Oral Board which consists of at least three Examiners who hold that qualification.
+They may be Active Duty or Reserve, and may even include Auxiliary members.
+Once the Oral Board has been passed successfully, the Captain of the Port (COTP) or a designee will sign the PQS workbook and issue a Letter of Designation (LOD) for that qualification, which will then be sent to DIRAUX with a cover letter to request entry into AUXDATA II.
+The LOD is the member's proof that the qualification has been earned and should be kept in a safe place in case it is ever needed to verify the accomplishment.